Nandhini0144/AuctionSystem/README.md

 >Socket.io used to establish bidirectional realtime communication between frontend and backend
 >JWT tokens for authentication and nodemailer for user email verification

-TO INSTALL ALL DEPENDENICIES  ---> npm i</br>
-TO RUN THE PROJECT            ---> npm start